-- Redundant power supply, if you ordered one. - Redundant Control Module, if you ordered one. - The line cards you ordered.
+- Redundant power supply, if you ordered one. - Redundant Control Module, if you ordered one. - Redundant Switching Fabric Module, if you ordered one (GSR-16 only). - The line cards you ordered. - Country-specific power cord one per chassis.

 Installing the Chassis